bcgov/ols-geocoder/geocoder-developer-guide.md

 https://geocoder.api.gov.bc.ca/

-This URL allows both public and gated access.
-Gated access requires an apikey.
-To get a sandbox apikey with a maximum rate of 1000 requests per minute, visit the [geocoder api console](https://openapi.apps.gov.bc.ca/?url=https://raw.githubusercontent.com/bcgov/api-specs/master/geocoder/geocoder-combined.json).
-You can get an unrestricted apikey for use in government applications by contacting the [DataBC Help Desk](https://forms.gov.bc.ca/databc-contact-us/)
+To acquire an apikey with a rate limit of 1000 requests per minute, visit the [API Services Portal](https://api.gov.bc.ca/devportal/api-directory).
+Once an API key has been acquired, you can explore the API using the [API console](https://openapi.apps.gov.bc.ca/?url=https://raw.githubusercontent.com/bcgov/api-specs/master/geocoder/geocoder-combined.json).

 <br><br>
 <a name=cors></a>
 ## Cross-Origin Resource Sharing (CORS)
 CORS is enabled for any domain if you include an apikey with each request.

+<br><br>
+<a name=encoding></a>
+## URL Encoding
+Geocoder requests should use the ASCII character set.
+Characters found in an address that are not ASCII should be encoded.
+For example, a '#' would be encoded as '%23'.

 <br><br>
 <a name=addresses></a>